melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 }
 ```

+### useDeferredValue

+Use deferred value is like using a debounce for component rendering, except the debounce is not based on time but of capacity.
+First, React re-renders with the new data value but with the old (deferred) value.
+The deferred value, is deferred or “lags behind” the query value.
+In the background, both current and defered value are updated and if it succeeds the new component is displayed.
+However if it suspends it the render is retried later when data is ready.

+> During the initial render, the deferred value will be the same as the value you provided.
+During updates, the deferred value will “lag behind” the latest value.
+In particular, React will first re-render without updating the deferred value, and then try to re-render with the newly received value in the background.

+`useDeferredValue` is only necessary in specific UI‑performance cases.

 ### useTransition

 `useTransition` marks some state updates as “non-urgent” so the UI stays responsive while heavier work happens in the background.